-The aggregate fees billed for audit-related services were \$51,765 and \$51,765 for 2023 and 2022, respectively.
-During 2023 and 2022, Baker Tilly performed annual audits on our benefit plans for the plan years ended December 31, 2022 and 2021, respectively.
+The aggregate fees billed for audit-related services were \$81,300 and \$51,765 for 2024 and 2023, respectively.
+During 2024 and 2023, Baker Tilly performed annual audits on our benefit plans for the plan years ended December 31, 2023 and 2022, respectively.
+During 2024, Baker Tilly performed an agreed upon procedure related to the Company's participation in the Strategic Infrastructure Development and Enhancement (STRIDE) Plan.
 The Company did not engage Baker Tilly to provide any tax services or any services other than those described above.